echoreader/echoreader.blog/src/posts/google-keyword-research-tool-free.md

 4.  **Reality-Check with Search Console:** I check my own site's GSC data for any queries related to "indoor plants."
 Maybe I see I'm getting impressions for "how to repot a snake plant," but I don't have an article on that.
 Bingo.
 5.  **Leverage Google Autocomplete:** Finally, I go to the Google search bar and type "indoor plants for..." to see the **autocomplete** suggestions.
 This reflects real-time, popular searches.

+> After finding your keywords, track your progress with [Rank Tracker by SEO PowerSuite](https://echoreader.blog/rank-tracker-by-seo-powersuite/) to monitor your rankings effectively.

 ## Beyond the Basics: Finding Long-Tail Gold

 The real traffic secret lies in **long-tail keywords**.
 These are longer, more specific phrases (e.g., "how to care for a fiddle leaf fig tree indoors").
 They have lower **search volume** but much higher conversion rates because the searcher's intent is crystal clear.